 - What could improve: Hard to store

-This helmet-style device stood out in testing for its smart, user-friendly design and full-coverage LED treatment.
-Unlike more targeted tools, it saturates the entire scalp in 660nm red light—wavelengths known to stimulate follicles, improve circulation, and encourage stronger, thicker hair over time.
+This helmet-style device from CurrentBody stood out in testing for its smart, user-friendly design and full-coverage LED treatment.
+Unlike more targeted tools, it saturates the entire scalp in 660 nm red light—wavelengths known to stimulate follicles, improve circulation, and encourage stronger, thicker hair over time.

 Despite the bulkier helmet shape, it’s surprisingly easy and convenient to use, thanks to its hands-free design, ergonomic fit, and soft silicone lining.
 Even the full 10-minute sessions felt manageable, since I could walk around and multitask without any slipping or shifting.
 After a month of consistent use, I’ve noticed a slight boost in hair density and even an improvement in my scalp’s overall health.
 It doesn’t get oily as quickly, and I’ve had fewer bumps and clogged follicles than normal.
 While the progress is subtle so far, it feels promising—especially after just a few weeks.

-Best With Blue Light: Solaris Laboratories NY Intensive LED Therapy Brush
+Best Brush: Solaris Laboratories NY Intensive LED Therapy Brush

 - What we love: Includes both red and blue LED therapy; lightweight and compact; travel-friendly